Rangers take lead early, hold off Athletics

 sixth quality start among his seven starts this season.

-Jonathan Hernandez allowed a hit and a walk in 1 2/3 inning for Texas, with
+Jonathan Hernandez allowed a hit and a walk in 1 2/3 innings for Texas, with

 Montero recording the final four outs.
 Seven Rangers batters had one hit